Duolingo: Duolingo English Test

 The Duolingo English Test (DET) is an online English proficiency test that measures proficiency in reading, writing, speaking, and listening in English.
 It is a computer-based test scored on a scale of 10–160, with scores above 120 considered English proficiency.
 The test's questions algorithmically adjust to the test-takers' ability level.

 Other programs

 Duolingo Math was an app course for learning elementary mathematics.
 It was announced on YouTube on August 27, 2022.
 It was merged into Duolingo in 2024, now available as a course.

 On October 11, 2023, the company released Duolingo Music, a new platform within the existing app that provides basic music learning through piano and sheet music lessons.

-Duolingo introduced chess lessons in beta on April 22, 2025, with an initial rollout planned for iOS in English by May.
-The lessons are structured around the Elo rating system, gradually increasing in difficulty to match the user's skill level.
-Learners can play mini-matches or full games against Duolingo's virtual chess coach, Oscar, whose difficulty also scales with progress.
-At launch, users are not able to play against each other.
+Duolingo introduced chess lessons starting on April 22, 2025.
+The lessons gradually increasing in difficulty.
+In 2026, Duolingo launched a feature allowing players to play against each other, and as of early 2026 had seven million daily active users.

 Duolingo ABC is a free app designed for young children to learn letters, their sounds, phonics, and other early reading concepts.
 Released in 2020, it does not contain ads or in-app purchases.
-As of April 2024, iOS and Android versions are available, but only in English.
+As of April 2024, iOS and Android versions were available, but only in English.